KSAMissionCtrl/OpsTracker/README.md

   - Inactive Vessels are organized into folders sorted by year descending and then month ascending
   - Active Vessels are listed in alphabetical order
   - The twitter stream shown can be changed in some instances to view only tweets relevant to the mission/vessel/crew member
+  - Clicking for additional vessel information no longer pulls up text but instead opens a dialog box containing the text, which can be moved and resized.
+When closed, it will re-open over top the vessel image again next time

 Additions:
   - When viewing a system that has vessels in orbit, they are dynamically loaded and added to the GeoGebra figure